Chris Blackwell: Other activities

-Blackwell has long-owned Goldeneye in Oracabessa, the previous home of Ian Fleming, where the author wrote all the James Bond books.
+Blackwell has long owned Goldeneye in Oracabessa, the previous home of Ian Fleming, where the author wrote all the James Bond books.
 Until his death, Fleming was the longtime lover of Blackwell's mother, Blanche.
 Blackwell developed the property into a community of villas and beach cottages, each with its own private access to the sea, and Goldeneye is considered the most exclusive of the Island Outpost resorts.

 Blackwell currently runs Island Outpost, which he set up to operate and market a group of elite resorts in Jamaica, including Strawberry Hill in the Blue Mountains (where Marley recovered after being shot in 1976), The Caves in Negril, and GoldenEye Hotel & Resort in Oracabessa.
 Island Outpost also owned The Tides and The Marlin in Miami Beach, Florida.
 The Miami Beach properties including The Tides, The Marlin and The Kent along with several other hotels in Miami Beach and The Bahamas have since been sold.

 Blackwell is involved in a number of philanthropic organizations.
 Among these are Island ACTS, the Oracabessa Foundation, the Oracabessa Bay Fish Sanctuary, the Mary Vinson Blackwell Foundation (established in honour of his late wife to whom he was married from 1998 till 2009), and the Jamaican Conservation Trust.

 In 2003, Blackwell launched the Goldeneye Film Festival, which ran for three years.
 In September that year, Blackwell received the Jamaican Musgrave Medal, which is awarded to Jamaicans who excel in the arts, music and public service.
 In 2004, the Order of Jamaica was bestowed upon Blackwell for philanthropy and outstanding contribution to the entertainment industry.
+In April 2009, the UK magazine Music Week named Blackwell the most influential figure in the last 50 years of the British music industry.

 Blackwell revisited his family's legacy in Jamaica's banana, coconut, and rum export industries in 2009, when, at the age of 72 years, he introduced his own brand of rum, "Blackwell Black Gold", onto the market.
 The beverage is made from Jamaican sugar cane, water and yeast, and aged in American oak barrels.

-In April 2009, the UK magazine Music Week named Blackwell the most influential figure in the last 50 years of the British music industry.
+Blackwell also produces a Bond-themed, limited-edition rum, featured in the 2021 film No Time to Die.
+His rum was also featured in the 2023 reality competition show 007: Road to a Million.